jacobmbarnard/jmbsc3/CODE_OF_CONDUCT.md

 # The Jacob M. Barnard System Contributor Code of Conduct

-*Code of Conduct Version: 1.0*
+*Code of Conduct Version: 1.0.1*

 ## Professional, Not Personal

 A System Contributor is expected to participate in a manner devoid of interpersonal drama, vendetta, agenda, subterfuge, and the like.
-At all times, contributors shall conduct themselves in a professional manner, seeking to achieve the goal of the Project: improve the System software itself.
+At all times, System Contributors shall conduct themselves professionally, seeking to achieve the goal of the Project: improve the System software itself.
 Any interpersonal issues must be addressed in ways other than forums, chats, emails, tracking tools, etc. used to communicate about the development of the System.

 ## Higher Commitments

-While the vision for and production of the System is good, contributors are expected to acknowledge higher commitments, such as those pertaining to family, friends, government and so on.
+While the vision for and production of the System is good, System Contributors are expected to acknowledge higher commitments, such as those pertaining to family, friends, government and so on.
 At no time shall contributions/work toward the System take precedence over higher commitments in life.

 ## Team Fluidity

-In keeping with the acknowledgment of higher commitments, it is likely that some contributors may only participate as a System Contributor for a brief season, then leave - for a short time, long time or permanently.
-Contributions should be well-scoped, and progress should be well-marked, so that other contributors can pick up where another contributor left off.
+In keeping with the acknowledgment of higher commitments, it is likely that some System Contributors may only participate as a System Contributor for a brief season, then leave - for a short time, long time or permanently.
+Contributions should be well-scoped, and progress should be well-marked, so that other System Contributors can pick up where another System Contributors left off.

 ## Clarity

-Communication and collaboration among contributors to the System Contributor are expected to be clear, accurate and precise insofar as is possible.
+Communication and collaboration among System Contributors to the System Contributor are expected to be clear, accurate and precise insofar as is possible.

 ## Appositeness